MakabulosMemorialHS/Valid-Ticket/README.md

 en masse instead of printing each one manually.

-1. This program is developed on a Linux computer but can be cross-compiled on a Windows machine.
-In fact, it is used on Windows Machines.
+1. This program was developed on a Linux computer and cross-compiled on a Windows machine.
+In the MMHS it is mainly used on Windows.

 2. You will need the following to successfully compile this package.

    a) Qt 4

-   b) Gnu C++ Compiler.
-Use the MinGW compiler on Windows.
+   b) A version of the Gnu C++ Compiler.
+I suggest the MinGW compiler for Windows.

    c) Gnu Make.

 To build this package do the following:

    $ qmake Valids.pro

    $ make